 In the dawn of Colorado’s meadows, elk roam with a regal presence.
 These majestic creatures are a sight to behold, especially during rutting season.

+However, their antlers can be dangerous weapons if they feel threatened.
 Elk are more than just a symbol of beauty; they play a crucial role in the ecosystem.
 Their presence is a testament to the vibrant life of the meadows.
-They inspire both wonder and caution in equal measure.

 11. American Badger